imgproxy/imgproxy/docs/generating_the_url.md

 Default: empty

 ## Source URL

-There are two ways to specify the source url:

 ### Plain

 The source URL can be provided as is, prepended by the `/plain/` segment: